What is the average marathon time?

 - Weather: Too hot.
 Too cold.
 Too windy.
 Too rainy.
 The weather can have a surprisingly big effect on how fast you run, so be sure to check out what the weather is typically like when signing up for a race.

-- Cadence: Your running cadence may have an impact on how fast you can get through 42.2 kilometers.
+- Cadence: Your running cadence may have an impact on how fast you can get through 42.2 kilometres.
 Cadence isn’t the be-all-and-end-all when it comes to fast running, but typically, faster runners do have a higher cadence.

 - Fuelling: Taking on adequate fuel is important when you’re running long distances.
 If you don’t get your nutrition quite right, it could have a big impact on your marathon times.